781flyingdutchman/background_downloader/README.md

 The default `TaskQueue` is the `MemoryTaskQueue` which, as the  name suggests, keeps everything in memory.
 This is fine for most situations, but be aware that the queue may get dropped if the OS aggressively moves the app to the background.
 Tasks still waiting in the queue will not be enqueued, and will therefore be lost.
 If you want a `TaskQueue` with more persistence, or add different prioritization and concurrency roles, then subclass the `MemoryTaskQueue` and add your own persistence or logic.
 In addition, if your app is suspended by the OS due to resource constraints, tasks waiting in the queue will not be enqueued to the native platform and will not run in the background.
 TaskQueues are therefore best for situations where you expect the queue to be emptied while the app is still in the foreground.

+#### Holding queue
+Use a holding queue to limit the number of tasks running concurrently.
+Calling `await FileDownloader().configure(globalConfig: (Config.holdingQueue, (3, 2, 1)))` activates the holding queue and sets the constraints `maxConcurrent` to 3, `maxConcurrentByHost` to 2, and `maxConcurrentByGroup` to 1.
+Pass `null` for no constraint for that parameter.

+Using the holding queue adds a queue on the native side where tasks may have to wait before being enqueued with the Android WorkManager or iOS URLSessions.
+Because the holding queue lives on the native side (not Dart) tasks will continue to get pulled from the holding queue even when the app is suspended by the OS.
+This is different from the `TaskQueue`, which lives on the Dart side and suspends when the app is suspended by the OS

+When using a holding queue:
+* Tasks will be taken out of the queue based on their priority and time of creation, provided they pass the constraints imposed by the `maxConcurrent` values
+* Status messages will differ slightly.
+You will get the `TaskStatus.enqueued` update immediately upon enqueuing.
+Once the task gets enqueued with the Android WorkManager or iOS URLSessions you will not get another "enqueue" update, but if that enqueue fails the task will fail.
+Once the task starts running you will get `TaskStatus.running` as usual
+* The holding queue and the native queues managed by the Android WorkManager or iOS URLSessions are treated as a single queue for queries like `taskForId` and `cancelTasksWithIds`.
+There is no way to determine whether a task is in the holding queue or already enqueued with the Android WorkManager or iOS URLSessions

 ### Changing WiFi requirements